-For me, the hardest thing about learning to sew clothes for myself has been figuring out what I will actually wear.
+For me, the hardest thing about learning to sew clothes for myself has been figuring out what handmade clothes I actually wear.
 I see this a lot with other online sewing friends too.
-It seems like we all gravitate toward the fun prints in the beginning, and at some point we realize that those items never get worn.
+It seems like we all gravitate toward the fun prints in the beginning, and at some point, we realize that those items never get worn.
 Most of us grab jeans, t-shirts, and hoodies by default.

 I do enjoy wearing skirts and dresses, but my everyday life includes cooking and cleaning for my husband and 6 kids, jumping on the trampoline, taking walks in the woods, playing with the chickens, and crawling around the sewing room floor.
 There’s a place in my wardrobe for a few nice dresses and skirts, but jeans and t-shirts are the most practical clothes for everyday wear.